thomassuedbroecker/cloud-native-starter/workshop/05-resiliency.md

 In the following bash scripts we use **ibmcloud** and **kubectl** commands to interact with IBM Cloud, IBM Container Registry Service and the IBM Kubernetes service in IBM Cloud.
 With **sed** and **awk** we extract the output from the comandline.

-1. In order to demonstrate resiliency you can run the following commands to create a working set of services:
+1. In order to demonstrate resiliency run the following commands to create a working set of services:

 ```sh
 $ ./iks-scripts/check-prerequisites.sh